rubyrubysnell/scrolling-template-23-stub/Readme.md

 #### Target Options

-In order to define the `observer` object we need to have some options predefined as well, to let the Intersection Observer API know what counts as an interaction.
+In order to define the `observer` object we need to have some options predefined as well, to let the Intersection Observer know what counts as an interaction.
 We will use the following object to define the `options`.

 ```javascript
 const options = {